CRJFisher/code-charter/code-charter-vscode/Planning.md

     - Add caching for clusters and their summaries
     - How to trigger clustering?
       - Do it automatically and give option to remove them (make this configurable)
-    - Move status display to the chart area and show a loading wheel in the sidebar
+    - [ ] Move status display to the chart area and show a loading wheel in the sidebar
+      - [ ] Add some interesting interstitial image e.g. visual math proof
+    - If total functions < 10, don't cluster; use dagre layout
 - LLM
   - UI to configure LLM model and embeddings
   - Support for copilot, ollama, openai and anthropic models
   - Support for ollama and openai embeddings
     - Copilot embeddings aren't yet available: [issue](https://github.com/microsoft/vscode/issues/212083)
 - [x] Build the scip-python image using distroless to reduce the image size and minimise the inconvenience of running Docker
-  - Reduced size from 561MB to 427MB. `node_modules` is still very large
+  - Reduced size from 561MB to 427MB.
+Node and python binaries are still very large

 ## TODO next: